These are 50 actionable activities YOU can do to become smarter, keep your mind young and active, and gain experience-based intelligence.

 12. Learn a musical instrument (here are some neuroscience tips for learning the guitar).

 16. Actively think about hypotheticals, realistic rules can bog you down.
-While imagining, play around with absurd rules, stretch the concept of reality.
+While imagining, play around with absurd rules, and stretch the concept of reality.

 17. Practice the dual n-back task – it is one of the most reliable ways to improve working & short-term memory.